JGoodwillieV/GoodSwim/PRACTICE_DEPLOYMENT_CHECKLIST.md

 4. ✅ Pass if copy is created

 ### Test 10: Mobile View
-1. Open StormTracker on mobile device (or resize browser)
+1. Open GoodSwim on mobile device (or resize browser)
 2. Check bottom navigation shows "Practice"
 3. Tap Practice
 4. Should see Practice Hub